AdamBien/firehose/README.md

 The prometheus metrics are exposed via the: `http://[HOST]:[8080]/firehose/resources/metrics/{metrics-name}` uri in prometheus format.

+Metrics from all registered endpoints can be fetched at once via HTTP `http://[HOST]:[8080]/firehose/resources/metrics/`

 ## Installation

 Start `firehose` in the same docker network as the monitored resources and start it with